snsa-kscc/one-four-four/content/portfolio/zagreb-international.md

 * **About the project**

 The only international bikepolo tournament in Croatia.
-Six years and counting, with players from Croatia, Slovenia, Austria, Germany, Italy, Hungary, Poland, Switzerland, Finland, Estonia, England, USA.
+Six years and counting, with players from Croatia, Slovenia, Austria, Germany, Italy, Hungary, Czech Republic, Poland, Switzerland, Finland, Estonia, England and USA.

 Event concept